pattern-lab/patternlab-node/packages/docs/src/docs/running-patternlab.md

 #### Generate a self-signed SSL certificate

-First create a folder like e.g. `ssl` in the root of your project.
+First, create a folder like, e.g., `ssl` at the root of your project.

 Then run the following command in your terminal: